wailingko/Decadent-dough/src/content/posts/9-round-top-shokupan.md

 with the adjustments I made for the flat-topped shokupan.
 The only difference was in the final rise stage.

 #### The Final Rise
-- I am using the warm microwave for the Final Rise.
-Check whether the water in the measuring jug still is hot, else reheat the water.
-Put the loaf pan back in here for the Final Rise.
-- I let the dough rise to about 80% of the loaf pan (2 fingers from the top) before sliding the lid on and putting it into the oven.
-You can take the dough further than you think.
+- I let the dough rise till the dough just touches the plastic cling film.

 #### Bake
 - I find that our oven gets hotter than the average temperature settings in most recipes.
-I set the oven temperature 10 &deg;C lower: pre-heat at 210&deg;C and bake at 200&deg;C for 26 minutes.
+I set the oven temperature 10 &deg;C lower: pre-heat at 200&deg;C and bake at 190&deg;C for 28 minutes.

 #### Cool
 - I didn't make any changes to this step.